samarthgaonkar/samarthgaonkar/README.md

 -->

-<h1 align="center">Hieee!!!</h1>
+<h1 align="center">Namaste!!!</h1>

-- 👋 Hiya, I'm Samarth Gaonkar pursuing bachelor's in IT engineering.
+- 👋 Hello, I'm Samarth Gaonkar pursuing bachelor's in IT engineering.
 - 🖥️ Interested in Android Development.
 - Always willing to learn new skills!